Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 Hightened Privileges Browsers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This workflow on this method is very similar to Proxy Injection but the main
-difference is that the browsers are launched in a special mode called *Hightened
+difference is that the browsers are launched in a special mode called *Heightened
 Privileges*, which allows websites to do things that are not commonly permitted
 (as doing XSS_, or filling file upload inputs and pretty useful stuff for
 Selenium).
 By using this browser modes, Selenium Core is able to directly open